CSLSDS/CSLSDS.github.io/_posts/2020-10-23-Build-a-Team-Build-an-App.md

    We developed iteratively, with the first iteration being a simple, scraped, single-source .csv that the API could import and deliver, to give the web team a starting point from which to begin development.

-   As the project unfolded, we came to a conclusion to serve an API endpoint that returns individual city entries by a unique ID number, which would eventually be drawn from a PosgreSQL relational database hosted by the AWS Relational Database Service.
+   As the project unfolded, we came to a conclusion to serve an API endpoint that returns individual city entries by a unique ID number, which would eventually be drawn from a PostgreSQL relational database hosted by the AWS Relational Database Service.
 This API was built with FastAPI, Docker, and hosted through AWS Elastic Beanstalk, routed through SSL also provided by AWS Route 53.

-#### We discovered that sourcing some features were more complex than others:
+### We discovered that sourcing some features were more complex than others:

    - ...while we attempted to leverage several APIs, we found many had paywalls, request limitations on frequency and size, and other unique attributes we had to either account for, or give up on that source as viable.
 We learned a lot about polite webcrawling, and functionalizing our requests to ensure reproduceability.